 If children want to make non-stereotypical choices, some parents choose to inform them about what reactions they might encounter: “it’s fine to have a sparkly pink backpack, but some kids think that only girls like sparkly pink, so they might tease you.”
 Then if the child still chooses that, at least they had the information to prepare themselves for the response.

 What if your child tells you they are transgender?

 Gender identity tends to be firmly established by age 4.
 If a child occasionally swaps gender roles in pretend play, or tells you “I really like playing with girl’s toys” or tells you once or twice, “I wish I was a boy, so I could do that”, those are likely just short-term explorations.

 There’s a big difference between that and a child repeatedly telling you that their biological sex does not match their internal identity.
 Transgender and gender non-conforming kids are: consistent, insistent, and persistent.
 They consistently identify as one gender, they don’t waffle back and forth.
 They are insistent about that identity and get upset when mis-identified.
-They identify this way over a long period of time.
+They persist – they identify this way over a long period of time.
 (Source)